 We would like to run a concept by you that we have started to work on that we think could help to advance the goals of the 2019 Energy Master Plan (EMP) to electrify 90% of the residential and commercial buildings by 2050.
 Per the Northeast Energy Efficiency Partnership (NEEP) reports, cold climate heat pumps can be up to three times more energy efficient than fossil fuel heating systems.
 Per the NJDEP’s 80x50 Report commercial and residential sector snapshot, the electrification of buildings could result in significant GHG emissions reductions.

 However, as noted in the New Jersey Conservation Foundation’s Acadia study and NEEP reports, cold climate heat pumps can have higher initial capital cost when just replacing the heating system.
-Ground source heat pumps while the most energy efficient heat pumps, are also have the highest capital cost heating system because the added expense needed for thermal loops.
+Ground source heat pumps, while the most energy efficient heat pumps, also have the highest capital cost heating system because of the added expense needed for thermal loops.
 But cold climate air source heat pumps can have about the same installation costs when compared to a full separate AC and fossil fuel heating system.

 Per the Acadia report, it is the difference in the operating cost of various systems that determines the cost effectiveness of cold climate heating systems over various heating systems.
 As noted in the EMP, cold climate air source heat pumps are cost effective with paybacks less than 7 years, when compared against electric resistance heating and fuel oil and propane heating systems that have higher operating costs.
 However, new cold climate heat pumps have about the same operating costs as a new high efficiency natural gas heating system.
-Because of the lower cost for natural gas there is no real annual operating savings to make the systems payback over time.
-In addition, the retrofit of a cold climate heat pumps may require an upgrade to the electric system to handle the increased electric load in the home which adds to the cold climate heat pump overall costs.
+(The difference can vary a few percentage points depending on the comparative costs of electricity vs. gas among the various utilities in New Jersey.)
+Because of New Jersey’s relatively low cost for natural gas there is little to no real annual operating savings to make the systems payback over time.
+In addition, the retrofit of a cold climate heat pumps may require an upgrade to the electric system to handle the increased electric load in the home, which adds to the cold climate heat pump overall costs.

 Per the Energy Information Agency (EIA) natural gas makes up about 75% of the New Jersey residential heating systems.
 Natural gas heating accounts for 87% of the fossil fuel heating systems.
 In order to achieve the 50 x 30 goal or to make any progress on the 2019 EMP goal of 90% building electrification by 2050, the State will have to retrofit a significant portion of the existing natural gas heating systems.
-Despite the significant energy and CO2 emission savings, given the low overall operational cost saving of cold climate heat pumps over natural gas heating systems, this may require a significant increase in heat pump funding.
+Despite the significant energy and CO2 emission savings, given the low overall operational cost savings of cold climate heat pumps over natural gas heating systems, achieving this objective may require a significant increase in heat pump incentive funding.

 Only a funding mechanism that values energy efficiency or CO2 emissions reduction like a cap and trade or a carbon tax could potentially change the payback economics of cold climate heat pumps.
 It is not likely that the U.S. will adopt a carbon tax anytime soon and the current CO2 cap and trade programs adds cost to electricity usage.
-The current CO2 cap and trade program structure works in the oppose direction to the 2019 EMP policies to advance the electrification of the transportation and building sectors.
+The current CO2 cap and trade program structure works in the opposite direction to the 2019 EMP policies to advance the electrification of the transportation and building sectors.
 This is also somewhat true in the current electric utilities’ energy efficiency incentive programs.